reactorlabs/rir/documentation/recording.md

 Curently, there are five different events:

 *CompilationStart*
-Start of a compilation session, with the reason (ORS/condition and heuristic)
+Start of a compilation session, with the reason (ORS/condition and heuristic).

 *Compilation*
 A compilation of function from RIR to PIR was invoked.